benjiaomodular/MiniVCA/README.md

 - No silk screen label for pots.

 ## 1.1
-Minor corrections from initial print.
+- Minor corrections from initial print.
+- Updated front panel graphics to my new standard styles.

 ### Issues
 - Replaced footprint for LM13700 with correct one.